How GMAT Scores are Calculated: The Bizarreness of the Adaptive Scoring Algorithm!

 T3 however, answered wrong, again, and dropped further down to 300.

-As you see on the graph, the trend lines are high or low depending upon the answer to the previous question.
+As you can see, the score trend lines are high or low depending upon the answer provided to the previous question.

 Which also incidentally, is how the adaptive algorithm works.